Services › Apostille Certification

 Criminal Conviction Letters from the Ministry of Justice:

 When ordering these please ask the Ministry of Justice to print the Criminal Conviction Letter on their blue logo paper with an ink signature.
-We cannot attach an Apostille to black and white letters.
+We cannot attach an Apostille to black and white letters or emailed versions (scans).
 Please follow the instructions on their website (these apply for all Hague Convention countries) :

 Ministry of Justice

 Companies Office documents:

 The Companies Offices generates Certificates of Incorporation, Certificates of Registration and Company Extracts for Limited companies which you can receive by email from their website.
 You can send these to us by email or in hardcopy.